 - 2. That pursuant to Section 28 (2) of the Planning Act, the lands illustrated on Schedule "A" to this by-law are hereby designated as a community improvement project area to be known as the "Town-wide Revitalization Improvement Project Area". - 3.
 Schedule "A" attached hereto forms part of this by-law.

-And Further that this by-law shall come into force and take effect upon the enactment thereof.
+And Further that this by-law sl hall come into force a and take effect upon the enact ment thereof.

-Enacted and passed thisday of, 20XX
+Enacted and passed this day of ., 2021

 Alar Soever, Mayor